marsortino/JASSIE/readme.md

 <img src="/examples/logo_sfondo_bianco.png" alt="drawing" width="200"/>

-JASSIE is a python module built based on python library [agnpy](https://agnpy.readthedocs.io/en/latest/index.html).
-The tool is still in *beta* version.
+**Jetted AGN Spectrum Simulator InterfacE** (**JASSIE**) is a module built on top of the python library [agnpy](https://agnpy.readthedocs.io/en/latest/index.html).
+This tool is currently in *beta* version.

-This tool computes the Spectral Energy Distribution that a FLASH simulated AGN Jet would generate.
-It allows a certain degree of customability, providing the user the possibility to decide:
+JASSIE computes the Spectral Energy Distribution (SED) that a FLASH simulated AGN Jet would generate.
+It allows a certain degree of customability, enabling users to adjust:
 * the distance;
 * the inclination with respect the line of view;
 * which blobs take part in the emission;